 Diversity is a beautiful thing.
 Make sure you emphasize that when talking to your child.

-We are all different in some way.
-Point that out to your child.
+We are all different.
+Point that out to your child as often as possible.
 Emphasize the differences within your own family and what makes each person unique.
 Help your child to see that differences are something to celebrate, not fear.

 Tip 5: Have fun while talking about race